How To Create a Photographer Invoice + FREE Invoice Template

 Invoices remind your clients what they purchased, how much they owe, and when they should pay you.
 Invoices also are important for tax recordkeeping, especially if the IRS audits your tax return and requests specific information.

 Finally, your business appears more professional when you send invoices.
-Being “buttoned up” can even help your business grow.
+Being “buttoned up” can help you appear legitimate and trustworthy — and could even help your business grow.

 What To Include on a Photographer Invoice Template